 Located just 17 miles from Downtown Columbus, Dublin is a lively suburb of the city with lots of natural space, golf courses, business headquarters, and more.
 This popular city is continually developing and expanding, and is an increasingly popular place to call home.
-Start shopping for Dublin homes for sale.

 Sign up to have new listings in Dublin, Ohio sent directly to your inbox.

 Dublin is primarily an affluent city, filled with a variety of estate properties, many of which are situated in a pristine country club setting.
 Homes here range from modest single-story homes to grandiose properties on expansive lots.
 Local properties are constructed in a variety of styles, with a majority constructed in traditional, Colonial, and Tudor styles.
 Due to the steady growth of the city, there are many new construction homes on the market.
 Browse the newest real estate listings in Dublin, OH.

 The majority of students in Dublin attend schools within Dublin City Schools.
 The district operates three high schools, three middle schools, and 12 elementary schools.
 There are also many private school options located in Dublin, Columbus, and other nearby cities.
 Dublin is home to Columbus State Community College and Ohio Dominican University local campuses.
 Additionally, residents may access the many colleges and universities located in Columbus, including The Ohio State University, Columbus State Community College, Capital University, Franklin University, and more.
 Find homes in Dublin by school district.